Pretty-Good-Freedom-Tech/hasenpfeffr-prepackaged/docs/STEP0_SERVER.md

 ### ports

 Configure the EC2 security group to allow incoming traffic on ports 7474 and 7687.
+At the AWS console, go to your new instance, go to Security, click on the security group, go to Edit Inbound Rules, and add two new rules: both of type Custom TCP, Port range: 7474 for the first and 7687 for the second; for both, select 0.0.0.0/0 Source will change automatically to Anywhere-IPv4 (or you can be more selective for higher security)

 ## download hasenpfeffr